Noshin Anjum

-Noshin Anjum (নোশিন আঞ্জুম; born in 2004) is a Bangladeshi chess player who earned the title of Woman FIDE Master (WFM) in 2019.
-She won the Bangladeshi Women's Chess Championship in 2022.
+Noshin Anjum (born 2004) is a Bangladeshi chess player who earned the title of Woman FIDE Master (WFM) in 2019.
+She won her third consecutive national title at the 43rd Bangladeshi Women's Chess Championship in October 2025.

-Chess career
+Background

-In 2019, Noshin Anjum won Bangladeshi Youth Chess Championship in girl's U20 age group.
-In 2022, she won Bangladeshi Women's Chess Championship.
-In 2023, she ranked in 2nd place in Asian Zonal Chess tournament.
+Noshin Anjum was a student at the Elegant International Chess Academy.
+Competing against 80 boys and two girls, she finished second in the 2022 National Junior Chess Championship.
+She was a student at Viqarunnisa Noon School and College.
+As of November 2025, she has been a student at the Department of Food and Nutrition in the University of Dhaka.

-In 2023, in Baku Noshin Anjum participated in single-elimination Women's Chess World Cup and lost in 1st round to Polish Woman Grandmaster Monika Soćko.
+Career

-Noshin Anjum played for Bangladesh in the Women's Chess Olympiads:
+In 2019, Anjum won Bangladeshi Youth Chess Championship in girl's U20 age group.
+She was then awarded the Woman FIDE Master title.